BTR-80 [GAZ 5903] Armored Personnel Carrier

 In a debt reduction arrangement, Russia furnished Hungary 200 BTR-80 wheeled armored personnel carriers (APCs) as replacements for the thirty-year-old Hungarian-manufactured FUG APC.

 - BTR-80A: The BTR-80 has evolved into the BTR-80A.
 In 1993, the Tula design bureau finished development of a new turret similar to that on the German Marder APC, mounting a 30-mm 2A42 (BMP-2) automatic gun, coax 7.62-mm MG, and TNP-3 day/night sights.
-This vehicle is in prototype and offered for export.
 The drop-in gun/turret package (Modular Weapon System) is offered for export, to upgrade a wide variety of vehicles to BTR-80A standard.
 BTR-80A can mount K1-126 bullet-resistant tires.
 On the BTR-80A and BTR-80S, the standard BTR-80 turret is replaced with a modular armaments system.
 The BTR-80A is fitted with a 30 mm 2A72 automatic gun and 7.62 mm PKT coaxial machine gun.

-- BTR-80S: Variant includes the turret/fire control, but with 14.5-mm versus 30-mm gun.
+- BTR-80S: The BTR-80S APC, packing the 14.5-mm KPVT machinegun instead of the 2A72 cannon, was developed for the Interior force of the Ministry of Interior in 1994.
+Variant includes the turret/fire control, but with 14.5-mm versus 30-mm gun.
 The BTR-80S is equipped with 14 mm KPVT machine gun and 7.62 mm PKT coaxial machine gun.
 For both these modifications, the armament system can be altered to fit customer requirements.
 The armament sighting system is manual.
 The fire control system includes a dual magnification day sight and x5.5 night sight.

 - BTR-80K: Command variant w/ added R-173, R-173P, and R-159 (portable) radios, R-174intercom, navigation aids, and an 11-m mast.
 The BTR-80K is intended to enable the infantry battalion commander to command sub-units and maintain communications with headquarters.
 It is based on the BTR-80, with the same 14.5 mm and 7.62 mm machine guns, but has a number of extra systems necessary for this mission.
 These include: two VHF-173 radio sets, antenna device set for UHF antenna, IFF automatic interrogator, TNA-4 navigational aid, PAB- 2M artillery periscope aiming ring, TNP-165A night vision sight, TSh-4 inter-phone headsets with GVSh-T-13 head and chest set.